 *Desirable: serves on college facilities committee

+Notetaker: Executive Assistant, General Services Total Voting Members: 11

 Meeting Days & Times: 1st Friday of the Month @ 9:00-10:30 AM

 District Technology Committee (DTC)

 The District Technology Committee supports College and districtwide technology needs through an ongoing review of available resources and planning priorities, and implementation of the Informational Technology Plan.
 The DTC serves to advise the District and College on the needs of the user community and to disseminate information to constituent groups.